tetcoin/tetcore/client/chain-spec/README.md

 [`ChainSpec`](https://docs.rs/sc-chain-spec/latest/sc_chain_spec/struct.GenericChainSpec.html).
 It can be extended with additional options that contain configuration specific to your chain.
-Usually the extension is going to be an amalgamate of types exposed by Substrate core modules.
+Usually the extension is going to be an amalgamate of types exposed by Tetcore core modules.
 To allow the core modules to retrieve their configuration from your extension you should use `ChainSpecExtension` macro exposed by this crate.